Kylie Jenner: 2021–present: Business, television and film expansions/projects

 In August 2021, Jenner teased Kylie Swim, a new swimwear line that includes sizes for all women.
 On September 17, it was officially launched on Kylie Jenner's website.
+Following release, the company received a lot of backlash on social media, with people saying that the products were poor quality and impractical, saying that they should only be used for Instagram photos.
 On September 21, she announced a new skincare and hair product line for babies, called Kylie Baby.

 In January 2022, Jenner became the first woman to gain 300 million followers on the social network service Instagram, surpassing the previous recordholder, singer Ariana Grande.